 Soft bounces are the counterpart of hard bounces.
-Sort bounces are emails that are temporarily undeliverable.
+Soft bounces are emails that are temporarily undeliverable.
 They can be caused by something benign like a full inbox, a down mail server, or an email message that’s too large.
 Soft bounces can also be spam-related.
 Mail servers can block your email if your domain, IP, or sending address is blacklisted.
 Blocks can also be triggered by issues in your message content, like overly promotional copy, overreliance on images, and poorly constructed code.

 4. Engagement Rate

 The engagement rate is the percentage of recipients interacting with an email message.
 It’s calculated by dividing the total number of opens and click-throughs by the number of emails sent.